fehmi/simply.js/docs/framer.md

 <img src="docs/images/multiple-queries2.jpg">

-After doing this, the encoded or empty values in `props` will be replaced with decoded real data pulled from the reference collections.
+After this, the encoded or empty values in `props` will be replaced with decoded real data retrieved from the reference collections.

-Since multiple collections are queried, the main data will now be available under an array called `multipleQueries` in `props`.
+Since multiple collections are queried, the main data will now be available under an array named `multipleQueries` within `props`.

 <img src="docs/images/multiple-queries.jpg">

-Accessing your entire collection with fully decoded data is fantastic, isn’t it?
-With this data, you can build custom Simply.js components, apply any filters you want, and create custom layouts for rendering.
+Accessing your entire collection with fully decoded data is highly beneficial.
+With this data, you can build custom Simply.js components, apply any desired filters, and create custom layouts for rendering.

-?> Accessing your entire collection with fully decoded data is fantastic, isn’t it?
-With this data, you can build custom Simply.js components, apply any filters you want, and create custom layouts for rendering. ⚡ This setup also supports localization — all data is automatically filtered and provided in the user’s or site’s current language preference within `props`.
+?> Accessing your entire collection with fully decoded data is highly beneficial.
+With this data, you can build custom Simply.js components, apply any desired filters, and create custom layouts for rendering. ⚡ This setup also supports localization — all data is automatically filtered and provided based on the user's or site's current language preference within `props`.

 ### Run Custom Code In Framer

-Another great feature is that you can send custom JavaScript code from Simply.js to run inside the parent Framer component via Simply Loader.
-This is easy to do using Simply.js’s built-in `component.runInFramer(codeToRun)` function.
-Here’s an example:
+Another powerful feature allows you to send custom JavaScript code from Simply.js to execute within the parent Framer component via Simply Loader.
+This is easily achieved using Simply.js's built-in `component.runInFramer(codeToRun)` function.
+Here's an example:

 ```html
 <html>